TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

     Args:
         x, y: int dimensions of bmp
         bits: int bit depth
+        ox, oy: starting coordinates
         a, b: float coefficients
         n: number of terms to compute

+    ox and oy -> any floating point value between -20 and +20

+    The a and b -> any floating point value between -1 and +1.

     Returns:
         byref unsigned byte array